Baobabs in Madagascar

 Germany's development cooperation with Madagascar focuses on the following core areas:

-Areas of intervention: Biodiversity; forests - Sustainable agriculture and food systems
+Areas of intervention: biodiversity; forests - Transformation of agricultural and food systems

-Areas of intervention: Food and nutrition security; agriculture - Responsibility for our planet – climate and energy
+Areas of intervention: food and nutrition security; agriculture - Climate and energy, just transition

 The BMZ also supports activities in the field of good governance.
-Among other things, it funds projects for pro-poor municipal development through increased decentralisation, higher municipal revenues, local infrastructure development and anti-corruption.
+In this area, it funds projects for pro-poor municipal development through increased decentralisation, higher municipal revenues, and local infrastructure development.
+The BMZ is also engaging in joint efforts with the EU, France and Monaco to strengthen the capacity of Madagascar's civil society and to reinforce local anti-corruption efforts.

 SDG trends for Madagascar